numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

             - So when we make dt smaller and smaller, even though it decreases the area of each rectangle, it increases the total number of rectangles whose areas we are adding up (because of they are thinner, it takes more of them to fill that space)
         - Secondly, the reason we don't use the sigma notation Σ to indicate a sum, is that this expression is technically not any particular sum for any particular choice of dt
             - It is meant to express whatever that sum approaches as dt approaches 0
-            - $\int_0^8 v(t) dt$$\int_0^8 v(t) dt$, (dt->0)
+                - $\int_0^8 v(t) dt$, (dt->0)
             - What that approaches, is the area bounded by the curve of the graph and the horizontal axis
     - Smaller choices of dt indicate closer approximations for the original question "how far does the car actually go?"
     - So this limiting value for the sum, the area under the curve, gives us the precise answer to the question in full unapproximated precision
         - area = distance traveled
-    - We had this pretty complicated idea of approximations that can involve adding up a huge number of very tiny rectagles
+    - We started with this complicated idea of approximations that can involve adding up a huge number of very tiny rectagles
     - And yet the value that those approximations approach can be described so simply, as just the area underneath the curve
-    - This expression $\int_0^8 v(t) dt$ is called an "Integral of v(t)", since it brings all of its values together, it integrates them
+    - This expression $\int_0^8 v(t) dt$ is called an "Integral of v(t)", since it brings all of its values together, integrating them

 - How does this help?
     - We just reframed one hard question (finding how far the car has traveled) into an equally hard problem (finding the area between the graph and the horizontal axis)
     - If the velocity-distance duo was the only thing we cared about, we could have just skipped straight ahead to finding an antiderivative for t(8-t)
-    - But finding the area between a function's graph and the horizontal axis, is a common language for many disparate problems that can be broken down and approximated as the sum of a large number of small things
+    - But finding the area between a function's graph and the horizontal axis is a common language for many disparate problems that can be broken down and approximated as the sum of a large number of small things
     - Understanding how to interpret and how to compute the area under a graph, is a very general problem-solving tool

 - Completing the integration idea:
     - For the area under the curve of the velocity example, think of a vertical line T serving as a variable right endpoint (T could be 4s, 6s,7s)
-    - We are thinking of the integral of the velocity function between 0 and T (the area under the curve between those inputs) as a function where the upper bound is the variable:
+    - We are thinking of the integral of the velocity function between 0 and T (the area under the curve between those inputs) as a function where the upper bound is the variable T:
         - $\int_0^T v(t) dt$
     - That area represents the distance the car has traveled after T seconds
     - So in reality this is a distance vs time function s(t)!